-The Keyboard Subsystem of the notebook is implemented on the I/O Board and Keyboard Assembly using the Motorola G10 LapKat keyboard controller chip.
+The Keyboard Subsystem of the notebook is implemented on the I/O Board and Keyboard Assembly using the Motorola M 38813M4 keyboard controller chip.

-The NEC Versa 2400 Series keyboard is an 87/88-key, IBM enhanced-type keyboard with standard characters and function keys plus 12 programmable function keys and the Special Function (Fn) key.
+The NEC Versa 2500 Series keyboard is an 87/88-key, IBM enhanced-type keyboard with standard characters and function keys plus 12 programmable function keys.
 The notebook also provides an external PS/2 port for supporting an external PS/2 keyboard or standard DIN-type AT-keyboard.
 See Section 1 for more information.